jmcgui4/Week-9-Assignment/README.md

   6. sudo nano install_hpfeeds.sh
       To change github repositories to pip install -e git+https://github.com/couozu/pyev.git#egg=pyev and    pip install -e git+https://github.com/threatstream/evnet.git#egg=evnet-dev
  #### This is to get data from the correct github since the one given in codebath didn't work so it would not proceed with the install.sh command in Milestone 2.
+ Source used to change the directory came from https://github.com/threatstream/mhn/issues/560

  ####The total number of attacks that happened totalled to 2,268
  2,204 attakcs from Canada